Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 Updated March 2026 | By Hicham Aouladi • ~10–12 min read

-The first time I saw something “off” in the litter, I froze.
-Not because it was a lot of blood — there wasn’t.
-It was that gut feeling: something’s wrong.
+The first time I noticed something strange in the litter box, I froze.
+Not because there was a dramatic amount of blood — there wasn’t.
+It was that sinking feeling that something wasn’t right.

-I did what a lot of us do: I stared at it, changed the lighting, tried to convince myself it was the litter color.
-Then my cat went back to the box again… and again… and that’s when I stopped guessing.
+At first, I did what a lot of cat parents do: I stared at the litter, changed the angle of the light, and tried to convince myself it was just the color of the clump.
+Then my cat went back to the box again... and again.
+That’s when I stopped guessing and started paying attention to what mattered most: was urine actually coming out, or was my cat straining with almost nothing?

-If you’re here because you noticed red, rust, brown, or even a faint pink-ish tint: take a breath.
-Blood in urine (called hematuria) can look different depending on how diluted it is and what it mixes with.
-Fresh blood is often red, but in urine (especially clumping litter) it can show up as light pink, rust, orange, or brown.
-The key is not the exact shade — it’s what your cat is doing at the litter box.
+If you’re here because you noticed red, rust, brown, or even a faint pink tint in the litter, take a breath.
+Blood in urine (called hematuria) can look very different depending on how diluted it is and what it mixes with.
+Fresh blood may look red, but in urine — especially in clumping litter — it often shows up as light pink, rust, orange, or brown.
+The color matters less than your cat’s behavior at the litter box.

 Emergency first — read this now:

-If your cat is straining to pee, making repeated litter box trips, crying, producing only drops, vomiting, or acting weak — treat this as a potential urinary blockage.
+If your cat is straining to pee, making repeated litter box trips, crying, producing only drops, vomiting, or acting weak, treat this as a possible urinary blockage.

 • No urine for 8–12 hours + straining = emergency.

-• Male cats are at higher risk for life-threatening blockages.
+• Male cats are at higher risk for life-threatening urinary blockages.

-• Do not wait overnight if your cat looks painful or distressed.
+• Do not wait overnight if your cat looks painful, restless, or distressed.

-If unsure, use this guide immediately: Cat Emergency Triage: ER now or wait?
+If you’re not sure whether this can wait, use this guide right now: Cat Emergency Triage: ER now or wait?

 1) What does blood in cat urine actually look like?